xanather/xti/README.md

 + Brings the cursor back by using virtual keyboard area as a touchpad simultaneously.

 WORK IN PROGRESS:
-1. Need to figure out how to simulate certain key press combination.
+1. Moving cursor by using left and right key area's as a virtual touchpad.
-2. Moving cursor by using left and right key area's as a virtual touchpad.
+2. Modifier keys support.

 ## Known limitations
 - Don't change scaling or DPI of the system after starting.